Paley-Wiener Theorem for Probabilistic Frames: Introduction and Main Results

-Proposed by Paley and Wiener, the Paley--Wiener theorem is a classical result about the stability of a basis in a Hilbert space \cite{paley1934fourier}.
-Later, Boas noticed that Paley and Wiener's proof still held in a Banach space:
+The Paley-Wiener perturbation theorem, introduced by Raymond E. A. C. Paley and Norbert Wiener, is a classical result concerning the stability of bases in Hilbert spaces \cite{paley1934fourier}.
+Ralph P. Boas later noticed that Paley and Wiener's proof also held in Banach spaces: